Trend Micro: 2010-2017

-Also in 2014, Trend Micro expanded its Cloud App Security to protect Microsoft Office 365 from threats not caught by native Microsoft Security.
-By 2016, the Cloud App Security software was expanded to cover Box, Dropbox and Google Drive.

-In October 2015, Trend Micro reached an agreement to buy TippingPoint, a network and software security developer from HP Inc. for $US300 million.
-This included the bug bounty program, the Zero Day Initiative which was incorporated in Trend Micro Research's focus on existing threats, vulnerabilities, and future potential security issues.

-That same year, Trend Micro was certified as a VCE validation ready solution and Vblock ready through the VCE Technology Alliance Partner program.
+In October 2015, Trend Micro agreed to buy TippingPoint, a network and software security developer from HP Inc. for $US300 million.
+This included the bug bounty program the Zero Day Initiative, which was incorporated in Trend Micro Research's focus on existing threats, vulnerabilities, and future potential security issues.
+Also in 2015, Trend Micro was certified as a VCE validation ready solution and Vblock ready through the VCE Technology Alliance Partner program.
 Later, Trend Micro joined the VCE Select Program, which allowed Trend Micro's Deep Security to be bundled with VCE's converged and hyper-converged infrastructure systems.

-Trend announced the launch of a $US100 million venture capital investment fund in June 2017 focused on the next generation of technology including the Internet of Things (IoT).
+Trend Micro launched a $US100 million venture capital investment fund in June 2017, which was focused on the next generation of technology including the Internet of Things (IoT).
 In September 2017, Trend Micro was awarded reimbursement through the U.S. District Court for a portion of the legal fees incurred over rejected patent claims filed by Intellectual Ventures.
-The company subsequently launched Trend Forward Capital.
-The venture's initial investments included business-to-business payment company Veem, wearable device company Muse, telemetry company Mojio and brain health technology company Interaxon.

 In November 2017, Trend Micro acquired IMMUNIO, adding new capabilities for hybrid cloud security that fit neatly into the DevOps life cycle.
 IMMUNIO introduced early detection and protection against application vulnerabilities and container image scanning allowing for the publishing and protection of secure container images.

 In December 2017, Trend partnered with Telco Systems to develop a virtual network cybersecurity platform combining Trend's Virtual Network Function Suite with Telco's NFVTime software.